RIVA TNT

-The RIVA TNT, codenamed NV4, is a 2D, video, and 3D graphics accelerator chip for PCs that was developed by Nvidia.
-It was released in March 1998 and cemented Nvidia's reputation as a worthy rival within the developing consumer 3D graphics adapter industry.
-The first RIVA TNT based card was released on June 15, 1998, by STB Systems: Velocity 4400.
+The RIVA TNT, codenamed NV4, is a 2D, video, and 3D graphics accelerator chip for PCs that was developed by Nvidia, announced in March 1998 and released at the end of August 1998.
+It cemented Nvidia's reputation as a worthy rival within the developing consumer 3D graphics adapter industry.
+It succeeded the RIVA 128.

 RIVA is an acronym for Real-time Interactive Video and Animation accelerator.
-The "TNT" suffix refers to the chip's ability to work on two texels at once (TwiN Texel).
+The "TNT" suffix refers to the chip's ability to work on two texels at once (Twin Texel).

+The first graphics card that was based on the RIVA TNT chip was the Velocity 4400, released by STB Systems on August 31, 1998.

 Overview

-The TNT was designed as a follow up to the RIVA 128 and a response to 3Dfx's introduction of the Voodoo2.
+The TNT was designed as a follow-up to the RIVA 128 and as a response to 3Dfx's introduction of the Voodoo2.
 It added a second pixel pipeline, practically doubling rendering speed, and used considerably faster memory.
 Unlike the Voodoo2 (but like the slower Matrox G200) it also added support for a 32-bit (truecolor) pixel format, 24-bit Z-buffer in 3D mode, an 8-bit stencil buffer and support for 1024×1024 pixel textures.
 Improved mipmapping and texture filtering techniques, including newly added support for trilinear filtering, dramatically improved quality compared to the TNT's predecessor.
-TNT also added support for up to 16 MiB of SDR SDRAM.
+TNT also added support for up to 16 MiB of SDRAM.
 Like RIVA 128, RIVA TNT is a single chip solution.

 The TNT shipped later than originally planned, ran quite hot, and was clocked lower than Nvidia had planned at 90 MHz instead of 110 MHz.
 Originally planned specifications should have placed the card ahead of Voodoo2 in theoretical performance for Direct3D applications, but at 90 MHz it did not quite match the Voodoo2.

 At the time, most games supported 3dfx's proprietary Glide API which gave the Voodoo2 a large advantage in speed and image quality, and some games only used the Glide API for 3D acceleration, leaving TNT users no better off than people who didn't have a 3D accelerator.
 Even in "OpenGL only" comparisons such as the case in Quake 2, the Voodoo2 had the upper hand as a custom "MiniGL" driver was made specifically for 3dfx cards to run the game (and most other OpenGL games at the time).
 The 3dfx MiniGL driver was not a fully featured OpenGL driver, but a wrapper that mapped certain OpenGL functions to their equivalents in Glide, and was able to attain a speed advantage because of that.
 Later on when fully featured OpenGL drivers were made for the 3dfx line of cards, it was noticed that it was much slower when compared to its cut down MiniGL brother.
 The TNT had 32-bit color support while the Voodoo2 only supported 16-bit (although internally dithered down from 24-bit color, beating the TNT in 16bit quality).
 Voodoo2 cards also gained an even larger speed advantage over the TNT because of the ability to link two Voodoo2 cards together in an "SLI" setup.